-How Virtual Reality Will Save Children Lives in Eastern Ukraine
+How VR Will Save Children Lives in Eastern Ukraine

 Thanks to IT Ukraine Association and UNICEF, we’re sharing the translation of the original article.